angular-ui/bootstrap/src/tooltip/docs/readme.md

   `tooltip-trigger`.
 - `tooltip-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?
+- `tooltip-class`: Custom class to be applied to the tooltip.

 The tooltip directives require the `$position` service.